focsiseta/Breakout/README.md

 # Things that work

-Gameplay (No scorse or lose condition I KNOW)
+Gameplay (No score or lose condition I KNOW)

 Collisions (Really rudimentary collision system, it's not really efficent but at least it works)